borntofrappe/game-development/Practice/Minigames Box/README.md

 ## Resources

-The `res` folder includes [Amatic SC](https://fonts.google.com/specimen/Amatic+SC) as the font chosen for the game as well as `Timer.lua` as a timer library.
+The `res` folder includes [Amatic SC](https://fonts.google.com/specimen/Amatic+SC) as the font chosen for the game as well as `Timer.lua` to manage delays.

 ## Minigames

-- `StrikeState`: move every pin on the opposing side

-- `PopState`: remove the balloons lifting the weight out of the box
+The <b>box</b> introduces the games with a dedicated state:

+- `StrikeState`, where you are tasked to direct a ball toward a set of pins

+- `PopState`, where you need to free a small weight from a series of floating balloons

-- `TiltState`: move a platform to have a ball fall in the container below
+- `TiltState`, where you rotate a platform to have a ball fall in a container

+At a later stage I might update the project with additional scripts, but the three are enough to show the overall flow of the application.

+`CountdownState` helps to introduce the individual titles with a string and a brief delay.

+The state-based titles are then time-sensitive, but do not rely on the timer library.
+Here `self.timer` is updated continuously and through delta time, so to incrementally update a progress bar.

+Each of the three titles sets up a basic simulation with the Box2D library and the `love.physics` module:

+- `StrikeState`: dynamic objects, collision callback

+- `PopState`: velocity, forces, distance joints

+- `TiltState`: kinematic object, collision callback, sensor

+With a completed game, `FeedbackState` provides feeback in the form of an arbitrary string.
+Following a delay similar to that introduced in the countdown state, the game progresses to a different title.